-Once you have an overview of what goes into sending your child abroad, make a plan.
+Now that you have an overview of what goes into sending your child abroad, plan.
 Consider all factors including course and university selection, finances, visa, etc.

 Ensure to get your child’s general physical examination, dental check-up, and a gynaecological check-up (if applicable).
 If required, ensure they have all the relevant shots and boosters.